Here Be Dragons Episode 6

 What had just happened?

+She hadn’t been his target.
+Why had she slammed him down so hard?
 He hadn’t guessed what his play might stir up, but it wasn’t this.

-For a moment, she stood with her back towards them, at attention yet relaxed, dragon-lance upright at her side.
-She took three deliberate breaths, deep and slow, then began moving in the slow and fluid motions of the Way Of The Spear.
-Its meditative, gliding transitions flowed into each other, punctuated with occasional rapid thrusts, swings, jumps and stamps.
-To Prentyze’s eye her Way was a thing of beauty, graceful and expressive despite the limited room and the ground’s slope.
+Prentyze watched as she stood with her back towards them all, at attention yet relaxed, dragon-lance at her side, its beam illuminating the ceiling directly above.
+She took three deliberate breaths, deep and slow, then began stepping slowly and sweeping her lance around in languid and fluid motions.
+She was performing the ‘Way of The Spear’.
+Its meditative, balanced and gliding transitions flowed into each other, punctuated with occasional rapid thrusts, swings, jumps and stamps.
+To Prentyze’s eye her Way was a thing of beauty, graceful and expressive, despite the limited room, the ground’s slope and slippery footwear.

-Zubin shot a disgusted glance in Flammia’s direction, then an angry one at Prentyze, before struggling to his feet with a suffering groan.
+Zubin shot a disgusted glance in Flammia’s direction, then an angry one at Prentyze, before struggling to his feet with a groan.

 “And as for you, Prentyze Talyb Brassard, you’re with me!”